lcrownover/multissh/README.md

 bundle install
 ```

+On the first run, you'll be prompted to generate a credential file.
+This file is stored at *~/.ssh/multissh.yaml*, with the owner as the current user and mode of 600.

+If you decline to generate this file, it will prompt for password if not provided via command line.

+If you don't have ssh-agent configured with your keys, it will prompt for a private key password during credential file generation, or during run if you opted out of the credential file.

 <br>

 ### Usage

 ```
 Usage: multissh.rb --username 'USERNAME' --nodes "server1,server2" --command "echo 'hello'"
-        --username 'USERNAME'        REQUIRED
-        --password 'PASSWORD'        OPTIONAL: will prompt if not provided --nodes NODES                REQUIRED: "server1,server2,server3" OR "@nodes.txt"
+        --nodes NODES                REQUIRED: "server1,server2,server3" OR "@nodes.txt"
-        --command COMMAND            REQUIRED: "echo 'hello'" OR @command.txt --stream                     OPTIONAL: stream mode for command ouptut --debug                      OPTIONAL: debug mode
+        --command COMMAND            REQUIRED: "echo 'hello'" OR @command.txt --username 'USERNAME'        OPTIONAL: current user by default --password 'PASSWORD'        OPTIONAL: will prompt if needed --stream                     OPTIONAL: stream mode for command ouptut, default true --generate_credentials       OPTIONAL: regenerate credentials file
+        --debug                      OPTIONAL: debug mode
 ```

-By default, data is printed to the screen when all the commands have completed.
-Use the **stream** option to print lines as the data comes in.

 *Make sure you enclose command with **double** quotes if not using @ sigil*
 <br><br>